 As part of its risk oversight role, our Compensation Committee annually considers whether our compensation policies and practices for all employees, including our executive officers, create risks that are reasonably likely to have a material adverse effect on our company.
-In conducting its risk assessment in 2016, the Compensation Committee reviewed a report prepared by management regarding our existing compensation plans and programs, including our severance and change-in-control arrangements, in the context of our business risk environment.
+In conducting its risk assessment in 2017, the Compensation Committee reviewed a report prepared by management regarding our existing compensation plans and programs, including our severance and change-in-control arrangements, in the context of our business risk environment.
 In its review, the Compensation Committee noted several design features of our compensation programs that reduce the likelihood of excessive risk-taking, including, but not limited to, the following:

-- a balanced mix of cash and equity compensation with a strong emphasis on performance-based incentive awards: - multiple performance measures selected in the context of our business strategy and often in tension with each other, for example, goals which promote FFO growth and maintaining a strong balance sheet; - regular review of comparative compensation data to maintain competitive compensation levels in light of our industry, size and performance; - incentive award opportunities that do not provide minimum guaranteed payouts, are based on a range of performance outcomes and plotted along a continuum, and have capped payouts, subject in all cases to the Compensation Committee's and, in the case of our Chief Executive Officer, the independent Board members' overall assessment of performance;
+- ✓ a balanced mix of cash and equity compensation with a strong emphasis on performance-based incentive awards; - multiple performance measures selected in the context of our business strategy and often in tension with each other, for example, goals which promote FFO growth and maintaining a strong balance sheet;

-- equity compensation weighted more heavily towards restricted stock than stock options to provide greater incentive to create and preserve long-term stockholder value; - equity incentive awards granted for prior-year performance (in the case of the 2016 Plan) or future performance (going forward, in the case of the 2017 executive compensation program) with multi-year vesting schedules/performance periods to enhance retention; - minimum stock ownership guidelines (which were increased from 5x to 6x for our Chief Executive Officer in January 2017) that align executive officers with long-term stockholder interests; and - ✓ prohibitions on engaging in derivative and other hedging transactions in our securities and restrictions on holding our securities in margin accounts or otherwise pledging our securities to secure loans.
+- regular review of comparative compensation data to maintain competitive compensation levels in light of our industry, size and performance; - incentive award opportunities that do not provide minimum guaranteed payouts, are based on a range of performance outcomes and plotted along a continuum, and have capped payouts, subject in all cases to the Compensation Committee's and, in the case of our Chief Executive Officer, the independent Board members' overall assessment of performance; - equity compensation consisting entirely of full-value awards-pRSUs and time-based RSUs-to provide greater incentive to create and preserve long-term stockholder value; - equity incentive awards granted for future performance with multi-year vesting schedules/performance periods to enhance retention; - minimum stock ownership guidelines (which were increased from 5x to 6x for our Chief Executive Officer in January 2017) that align executive officers with long-term stockholder interests: - our recoupment policy enables our Board to "claw back" incentive compensation in the event of a financial restatement; and - ✓ prohibitions on engaging in derivative and other hedging transactions in our securities and restrictions on holding our securities in margin accounts or otherwise pledging our securities to secure loans.